-Hitler with Nukes
+Hitler with Nukes?

 The European Political Community met at Churchill’s birthplace, Blenheim Palace, last week, and will hopefully enable increased cooperation between the UK and EU on the security issues above.
 If the US withdraws from the “Western Alliance” with Europe, we will need all the help we can get in containing Russian aggression.
 Underwater cables off the Irish coast are particularly at risk with increasing reports of cables being cleanly sliced through after mysterious Russian and Chinese ship movements above.
 Ireland badly needs to develop a coherent national security strategy, even if it is reliant on some allies to implement parts of it.

 Ireland has published a national strategic risk assessment.
-It is time it developed and implemented an adequate, coherent, and coordinated plan to effectively mitigate those risks.
+It is time it developed and implemented an adequate, coherent, and coordinated national security strategy to effectively mitigate those risks.

 Conclusion